data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
+The returned array must have a data type of `bool` (i.e., must be a boolean array).

 ### <a name="exp" href="#exp">#</a> exp(x, /)